Amal-Fahad-Altowarqi/Face-detection/README.md

 # Download haarcascades data:

-just go to [openCv github](https://github.com/opencv/opencv/tree/master/data/haarcascades/).  and download the xlm file you need for me I choose "haarcascade_frontalface_default.xml"
+just go to [openCv github](https://github.com/opencv/opencv/tree/master/data/haarcascades/).  and download the xlm file you need or just download the file I included in github named "haarcascade_frontalface_default.xml"

 use the python file included and run the code